By James A. Rose

 A temporary royalty agreement may be acceptable if you have hired the best and have peace of mind knowing that your book will be on par with those produced by traditional publishers.

-This is a professional, many of whom have worked previously for traditional publishers, and know exactly what is needed to self-publish a professional level book.
-Book coaches will work closely with you so you can be more “hands on” in the birth of your baby.
+They should know what is needed to self-publish a quality book.
+Book coaches will work closely with you so you can be more hands-on in the process.

 Keep in mind that the two areas to absolutely not go cheap are on are editing and cover design.